jjferg/Giphy-App/README.md

 ### requirements for install(local)

 First you need to do is create a GIPH account.
 Sign up and request a key for API accesss. <br />
-Now add the api key to you query string var queryURL = `"http://api.giphy.com/v1/gifs/search?q="` + api key
+Now add the api key to you query string Example: var queryURL = `"http://api.giphy.com/v1/gifs/search?q="` + api key